 Well, well, well, the end is really almost upon us, everyone.
-Following months of speculation that Pretty Little Liars would be concluding upon the end of its seventh season, showrunner I. Marlene King confirmed the news in a Facebook Live interview with the cast earlier this week.
+Following months of speculation that Pretty Little Liars would be concluding upon the end of its seventh season, showrunner I. Marlene King confirmed the news in a Facebook Live interview with the cast.
 You would think with ten episodes remaining that the show’s mid-season finale would finally provide answers to some long-standing questions — or, you know, give us an answer to anything, really — but alas, the most we can account for at the moment is Noel Kahn’s decapitated head and the somewhat satisfying revelation of Mary Drake being Spencer’s real mother this whole time.
 (Poor Veronica!)
-We have to wait for April until the second half of the season picks up, so in the interim, put on your thinking hat and contemplate what questions are still left unresolved — new and old — in Rosewood.
+Ahead of the final season premiere tonight, let’s contemplate what questions are still left unresolved — new and old — in Rosewood.

 Who is Uber A?
 The main thing driving Uber A — alias, A.D. — is discovering who killed Charlotte DiLaurentis and making the culprit suffer.
 He or she is also a virtuoso master of disguise, frequently stepping out in broad daylight in creepy masks and costumes.
 No black hoodies here!

 Who killed Charlotte DiLaurentis?
 Charlotte suffered her fate at the season-six winter premiere, when someone broke her neck with a metal rod and pushed her body off the Rosewood Church’s bell tower.
 Alison was a prime suspect at first — as the two of them engaged in a brief fight at the church shortly before Charlotte’s death — but she was eventually cleared.

 Who killed Sara Harvey?
 And how was her murderer able to get to and from her room undetected on the Radley’s security tapes?